bunzli/ht-manager/DEPLOYMENT.md

 ## Step 2: Deploy with Dockge

+**No need to clone the repository!** The docker-compose.yml is configured to build directly from GitHub.

 1. **Open Dockge** in your Umbrel dashboard
 2. **Create a new stack**:
    - Click "+ Compose" button
    - Enter stack name: `ht-manager` (lowercase only)
-3. **Upload or paste docker-compose.yml**:
+3. **Paste docker-compose.yml**:
-   - Copy the contents of `docker-compose.yml` from this project
+   - Copy the contents of `docker-compose.yml` from https://github.com/bunzli/ht-manager
    - Paste it into Dockge's YAML editor (right panel)
-   - Or upload the file directly
+   - The build context is already configured to pull from GitHub automatically
+4. **Create data directory** (for database persistence):
+   - In Dockge, you may need to create a `data` directory in the stack folder
+   - Or ensure the volume path `./data` exists relative to where Dockge stores the stack
-4. **Configure environment variables**:
+5. **Configure environment variables**:
    - In the right panel, find the ".env" section
    - Add your environment variables directly in the UI:
      ```